Poincar\'e/Koszul duality: Hochschild homology of associative and enveloping algebras

 We consider the enveloping $n$-disk algebra $\sU_n \frak g$ of a Lie algebra $\frak g$.
 Maintaining the assumption of $\Bbbk$ being characteristic zero, we will make use of the following sequence of adjunctions

-where the curved arrows are left adjoints.
-The right adjoints consist in shifting the augmentation ideal down a single homological degree.
-The bar-loop adjunction is constructed in \S5 of \cite{fact}.
-A shifted version of the Poincar\'e--Birkhoff--Witt filtration applies to these $n$-disk enveloping algebra: there is a an equivalence
+in which the curved arrows are left adjoints.
+The right adjoints shift the augmentation ideal down a single homological degree.
+Each $(\bBar,\Omega)$-adjunction is given by Theorem 5.11 of~\cite{fact}.
+The adjunctions involving each $\cE_n$-enveloping algebra construction $\sU_n$ are given by Knudsen in~\cite{lie}.
+Also therein, Knudsen establishes a higher Poincar\'e--Birkhoff--Witt filtration, which gives an equivalence between $\Bbbk$-modules: